Michael Burton (American football): Detroit Lions

-Burton was drafted by the Detroit Lions in the fifth round (168th overall) of the 2015 NFL Draft.

-On May 12, 2015, the Detroit Lions signed Burton to a four-year, $2.46 million contract with a signing bonus of $184,356.
+Burton was selected by the Detroit Lions in the fifth round (168th overall) of the 2015 NFL draft.
+On May 12, 2015, the Lions signed Burton to a four-year, $2.46 million contract with a signing bonus of $184,356.

 He entered training camp competing with Emil Igwenagu to be the Detroit Lions' starting fullback.
 He won the job and was named their starting fullback to begin the regular season.
 He made his professional regular season debut and first career start in the Lions' season-opener against the San Diego Chargers.
 The next game, Burton had his first career carry for a two-yard gain in a 16–26 loss to the Minnesota Vikings.
 On October 5, 2015, he made his first career catch on a three-yard pass from Matt Stafford and finished the 10–13 loss to the Seattle Seahawks with one carry for no yards and one catch for three yards.
 On December 21, 2015, Burton caught his first career touchdown on a four-yard pass from Stafford and finished the 35–27 win over the New Orleans Saints with two receptions for ten yards and one touchdown.

 He finished his rookie season with four carries for two rushing yards and six receptions for 39 receiving yards and a touchdown, while starting seven games and appearing in all 16.

-Burton entered his second season as the Lions' de facto starter at fullback.
-Although he appeared in 15 games, he wasn't credited with an official start in any of them and also did not receive any carries or receptions throughout his second year.
+Burton appeared in 15 games for the Lions in his second season.
+He recorded one special teams tackle and did not record any rushing or receiving stats.

 On May 30, 2017, Burton was waived by the Lions.

 Chicago Bears

-Burton was claimed off waivers by the Chicago Bears on May 31, 2017..
+Burton was claimed off waivers by the Chicago Bears on May 31, 2017.

 On September 10, 2017, in his Bears debut, Burton had one rush for seven yards in the 23–17 home loss to the Atlanta Falcons at Soldier Field.
-On the 2017 season, he had four carries for nine rushing yards to go along with two receptions for eight receiving yards.
+On the 2017 season, he appeared in 16 games and started three.

-The following season Burton played in eight games with one start, mostly working as a blocking back.
+In the 2018 season, Burton played in eight games with one start, mostly working as a blocking back.

-New Orleans Saints
+New Orleans Saints (first stint)

 On May 13, 2019, Burton signed with the New Orleans Saints.
 He was released on August 31, 2019.

 Washington Redskins

 Burton signed with the Washington Redskins on October 15, 2019.
+In the 2019 season, he appeared in ten games and started two.

 New Orleans Saints (second stint)

-On March 23, 2020, Burton signed a one-year contract with the New Orleans Saints.
+On March 23, 2020, Burton signed a one-year contract with the Saints.
 He was placed on the reserve/COVID-19 list by the team on January 2, 2021, and activated on January 6.
+In the 2020 season, he appeared in 15 games and started four.